Student & Family Handbook

 - Celebrate successes of both you and your peers!

 Students are allowed to bring personal belongings to school if they have a clear educational purpose.
 The teacher may still choose what is appropriate and will ask students to put away distracting items.

 - Please mark all personal items with the student’s name and search through the lost and found for any items that do not return home in a timely manner.

 - Lost and found items that remain for more than two weeks will be donated to a charity.

 Student Rights & Responsibilities:

-Trackers Forest School expects the highest standards of behavior from our students and staff that cultivates inclusiveness and respect.
-The Forest School curriculum includes positive community development and forsters stewardship of the wider world.
+Portland Forest School expects the highest standards of behavior from our students and staff that cultivates inclusiveness and respect.
+The Forest School curriculum includes positive community development and fosters stewardship of the wider world.
 Students are expected to participate in this stewardship by helping to maintain a clean and orderly classroom while following the leave-no-trace guidelines when outdoors.
 Additionally:

 - All students have the right to pursue their curiosities, interests, and passions with the responsibility to demonstrate what they have learned.